maicol07/mithril-utilities/README.md

 #### JSX IDE support
 ##### Prerequisites
 JSX is supported by default in Mithril, but IDEs like Webstorm or VSCode don't know how to handle it.
-To enable JSX support in VSCode, add the following to your `tsconfig.json`:
+To enable JSX support, add the following to your `tsconfig.json`:
 ```json
 {
   "compilerOptions": {